-Text & Clipart – If you are capturing text (like a block of source code or Google search pages or a navigation menu), always use GIF or the PNG format – the screenshots are clear and file size remains pretty low.
+If you are capturing a web page that has lot of text – like snippets of source code or Google search results pages or even a tweet – use the GIF or PNG format.
+The screenshots will be clear (JPEG adds grains or noise around text) and file size remains pretty low.

-Videos & Photographs – If you doing a still image screenshot of a video (YouTube Flash video player), Google Earth, video games, Flash animations, desktop wallpapers or photographs (like Flickr) – always go with JPG instead of PNG because the image file size would be smaller without much degradation in the quality.
+If you capturing a frame of a YouTube video, video games, Flash animations, desktop wallpapers or photographs (like Flickr) or scene from a DVD movie, go with the JPEG format and not PNG because the file size would be significantly smaller without much degradation in the quality.

 To give you example, this Wall Strip video on YouTube would take around 92kb when saved in PNG format but that would fall to 20kb if we changed the format from PNG to JPG.
 Surprisingly, there isn’t any remarkable difference in quality.

 To summarize, use JPEGs for photographs and places where you need the file size to be relatively small, GIFs where the screen capture includes solid colors or where you need animation and PNG for text or for preserving transparency.